erickcastrillo/Diquis/docs/django/PROJECT_OVERVIEW.md

 ## Reference Implementation

-This Django implementation is based on the Ruby on Rails "La Cantera" project that serves as the architectural reference.
+This Django implementation is based on the Ruby on Rails "Diquis" project that serves as the architectural reference.
 The Django version maintains the same business logic, domain models, and API contracts while leveraging Django and DRF conventions and best practices.

 ## Getting Started